alinex/node-util/README.md

 To check if you got a number or invalid string use `isNaN()`.

+### parseSecond

-### parseSeconds - parse human readable time to seconds
+Parse human readable time to seconds.

 This will fail on all strings which are no real integer.